Trial-In-Error/poll.js/README.md

 1. Start the server with `npm run`.
 This will start a mongo database.
 2. Access the database's shell from the `poll.js` directory with the command-line instruction `mongo`.
 2. Chooese the mongo database for this project with `use polljs`.
 3. Add an admin user with `db.userdb.insert({type:{login:{username: "asdf", password: "zxcv"}}, rights:{accessClosed: true, create: true, delete: true, clone: true, answer: true}})`.
-Modify the username, password, and rights fields as necessary.
+Modify the username, password, and rights fields as appropriate.

 Using Grunt
 ---------------------------------